-In 2021 and 2022, AgriLife Extension conducted several TGPC-supported educational events targeting domestic water well owners.
-TGPC-supported drinking water fact sheets were used in conjunction with their water well testing program.
+In 2023 and 2024, AgriLife Extension conducted several TGPC-supported educational events targeting domestic water well owners.
+TGPC-supported drinking water fact sheets were used in conjunction with AgriLife Extension's water well testing program.
 As a part of each of these events, participants are encouraged to contact a licensed water well driller or the local GCD to decommission water wells that are not in use or deteriorated.
-An Outreach Events Status Report, listing both recent and upcoming TGPC booth displays, and water well screening events, is updated on the TGPC POE
+An outreach events status report, listing both recent and upcoming TGPC booth displays, and water well screening events, is updated on the TGPC POE Subcommittee webpage before each quarterly meeting.